Pronovix/WalkHub/sites/all/modules/contrib/features/README.txt

 To take full advantage of some of the workflow benefits provided by Features, you should install [Drush][1].

+If you plan on creating or working with very large features (greater than 1000 items), you may need to increase PHP's max_input_vars configuration directive.
+For example, adding the following line to your .htaccess file will increase the max_input_vars directive to 3000:

+php_value max_input_vars 3000

+If you are using Suhosin, increasing suhosin.get.max_vars, suhosin.post.max_vars, and suhosin.request.max_vars may also be necessary.

 Basic usage
 -----------